40 Things You Should Never Buy Online

 Usually if something luxury like a Louis Vuitton wallet or a Coach handbag is priced well below market value with no logical explanation, then it’s safe to assume that the item is counterfeit.
 This is often the case with online resale sites like eBay and Mercari, where no third party is verifying the validity of items being sold.

 If you’re in the market to purchase expensive and rare antiques, then the online marketplace is probably not where you want to be looking.
-Though the internet can serve as a good starting point for gauging the value of the item you’re looking to buy, you should ultimately head to a certified auction house or antique reseller to get a good deal on an authentic antique.
+Though the internet can serve as a good starting point for gauging the value of the item you’re looking to buy, you should ultimately head to a certified auction house or antique reseller to get an authentic antique.

 Believe it or not, many people will turn to the internet to sell illegal taxidermy—and if you don’t know the difference between what can and can’t be sold, then you might just find yourself purchasing contraband.
 For instance, “in every state in the union, it’s legal to go out and shoot a mallard, but it’s a felony to sell that mallard,” taxidermist Paul Rhymer explained to Men’s Journal.

-When it comes to medicines that are entering your body and messing with your natural homeostasis, you can never be too careful.
+When it comes to anything that’s entering your body and influencing your natural homeostasis, you can never be too careful.
 And in the case of emergency contraception, it’s doubly important to go to a pharmacy to make your purchase, seeing as taking this medicine comes with many unpleasant side effects.

-Sketchy online retailers will do whatever it takes to get rid of their inventory, including change the expiration date on a bottle of sunscreen.
-Unfortunately, what this means for the person who purchases said bottle is that they’ll likely end up with a sunburn, seeing as “as sunscreen ages or is exposed to too much heat or moisture, its other ingredients dissipate… causing them to lose sun-blocking properties,” Sydney Ziverts, health and nutrition investigator for ConsumerSafety.org, explained to Health.
-And if you want to effectively protect yourself from the sun, then check out these 15 Hacks to Apply Your Sunscreen More Easily.
+Sketchy online retailers will do whatever it takes to get rid of their inventory, including changing the expiration date on a bottle of sunscreen.
+Unfortunately, what this means for the person who purchases said bottle is that they’ll likely end up with a sunburn, because “as sunscreen ages or is exposed to too much heat or moisture, its other ingredients dissipate… causing them to lose sun-blocking properties,” Sydney Ziverts, health and nutrition investigator for ConsumerSafety.org, explained to Health.

-If stored in improper conditions (like in an unregulated warehouse somewhere in Asia), protein powder does have the potential to grow bacteria, just like any other food.
-And what’s more, even protein powders have counterfeit counterparts, which, while cheaper, don’t contain the same nutrients that the brand name ones do.
+If stored in improper conditions, protein powder has the potential to grow bacteria, just like any other food.
+And what’s more, protein powders have counterfeit counterparts, which, while cheaper, don’t contain the same nutrients that the brand name ones do.
 Online, it’s hard to know what exactly you’re getting for your so-called healthy shakes.

 The only thing harder to find than a pair of shoes that fit well is a pair of jeans that fit well.
-Some brands run small in denim while others run big—and on top of that, each pair of jeans is going to fit differently.
-Because buying denim is already hard enough as it is, you should always make your purchases in person (after trying them on and confirming that they fit, of course).
+Some brands run small while others run big—and on top of that, each pair of jeans is going to fit differently.
+Because buying denim is already hard enough as it is, you should always make your purchases in person.

-You might be able to save some money buying your frozen grocery items online, but if you forget when your food is supposed to be delivered, then you might just come home to a pile of melted, inedible products, which you’ll then have to spend even more money replacing.
+You might be able to save some money by buying your frozen grocery items online.
+But if you forget when your food is supposed to be delivered, then you might just come home to a pile of melted, inedible products, which you’ll then have to spend even more money replacing.

-Carbonated drinks have been known to explode when exposed to excess direct sunlight, especially when temperatures are in the high 90s and 100s.
+Carbonated drinks have been known to explode when exposed to excess direct sunlight, especially when temperatures are high.
 Instead of taking a chance with a delivery, just head to the grocery store and pick your favorite carbonated beverages up yourself to ensure that no can of soda or bottle of sparkling water is left out for too long.

-According to a survey conducted by Consumer Reports, only 11 percent of consumers have ever bought a big ticket appliance like a refrigerator online.
-Though people prefer shopping for appliances in person versus online for several reasons, one of the biggest ones is that with a hands-on visit, you can get a better sense of a product’s usability.
+According to a survey conducted by Consumer Reports, only 11 percent of consumers have ever bought a big ticket kitchen appliance, like a refrigerator, online.
+Though people prefer shopping for appliances in person versus online for several reasons, one of the biggest ones is that with a hands-on visit, you can get a better sense of a product’s functionality.

 Just like a car, an RV is a big automobile purchase that should only be made after seeing (and testing) the product in person.
-The internet is definitely a good resource for finding information about types of RVs and the best places to find sellers, but when push comes to shove, you should never make a final purchase without first examining the product and making sure that it works.
+The internet is definitely a good resource for finding information about different types of RVs and the best places to find sellers.
+But you should never make a final purchase without first examining the product and making sure that it works.